architech-boards/K82F-TD7740/source/qs.rst

 Quick Start Guide
 =================

 This guide will show you how run the demo.
-This demo permits you to try immediatly the **TD7740** camera.
+This demo permits you to try immediately the **TD7740** camera.
 This guide is written using **Windows** Operating System.

 Run the Demo
 ------------